The Best Natural Remedies for Anxiety

 Losing a loved one is the worst kind of pain anyone ever endures.
 Grief is never-ending and sometimes it just consumes you.
 When my mom was sick last summer and passed away before my eyes from a brain tumor I felt an emptiness that can never be filled again.
 I watched her pass from this life to the next and I am sure she was greeted by those that passed before her.

 Each time you utter their name out loud to talk to them, tears spring to your eyes.
 Getting through the night is a struggle because those quiet hours when everything is still your mind is left to wander and you can't help but think of that person you miss the most.

 Same with prozac, though that is a daily medication and I didn't feel groggy from it but I definitely was aware that I was pumping toxins into my body, exactly from which I am trying to get away.
 One of my goals in 2015 is to get rid of toxins.
 See my other 2015 goals here.

 I have been searching for and talking to loved ones about herbal medicine for anxiety and stress that might help me ease some emotional stress without popping more pills.

-Herbal Medicine for Anxiety and Stress
+Herbal Remedies for Anxiety and Depression

 If you have a jittery moment, chamomile tea might help calm you down.
 Some compounds in chamomile (Matricaria recutita) bind to the same brain receptors as drugs like Valium.